Manifest Artist Residency Award 2018/19

 - The artist will be given consideration for teaching courses in our studio program, for pay, during the course of the residency.
 This will be contingent upon suitability and qualifications, as well as course enrollment, and will be determined by the Coordinator of the Drawing Center program.

-- Regular public exposure of artwork and studio during Manifest exhibit receptions to well over 2000 members of the public.
+- Regular public exposure of artwork in-progress and working studio during Manifest exhibit receptions to well over 2000 members of the public.

 - The opportunity to submit to any and all of Manifest’s calls for entry for which the artist is eligible, with the entry fees waived for all submissions.
 Works submitted by the Resident Artist will still be juried through the blind jury process used for all Manifest projects.